Get,

 Overview of PDW Blood Test

-The role of a PDW (platelet distribution width) blood test is to assess how well a person’s platelets are working whose main function is to create clots and aid in wound repair and stop blood loss.
+The role of a PDW (platelet distribution width) blood test is to assess how well a person’s platelets are working whose main function is to create clots and aid in wound repair and stop blood loss3.

 What is PDW?

 PDW test measures the size differences in platelets in a person’s blood.
-High PDW means that there is a range of platelet sizes, and low PDW suggests more similar sized platelets.
+High PDW means that there is a range of platelet sizes, and low PDW suggests more similar sized platelets3.
 Knowing these variations helps doctors understand how a person’s platelets are functioning.

 Importance of PDW Blood Test